Itheum/architecture-diagrams/live_whitepaper.md

 1. You use the Itheum Data DEX to upload your data file and **mint a new Data NFT**.
 You are the **Original Owner / Issuing Entity**.
 The Data NFT is minted with a "proof of ownership" along with other metadata that enables access to the original data file if ownership is proven.
 All this metadata will be stored on-chain via the standard NFT metadata file schema standards.

 2. You then head over to a public NFT marketplace (e.g. OpenSea - where your Data NFT will already be available in your wallet).
-You place it for sale for .05 ETH
+You place your Data NFT for sale for .05 ETH

 3. **Buyer 1** comes along and purchases the Data NFT as they see value in owning a genomics/DNA-based dataset.
 Transfer of ownership now moves from you to **Buyer 1**.
 They are now the **NFT Holder**

 4. But **Buyer 1** does not intend to use the data for any utility, they are essentially a pure "data trader" and intend to resell the Data NFT at a higher price.
 They increase the sale price to 1 ETC.

 5. **Buyer 2** comes along and wants to purchase ownership of the Data NFT as they intend to use it for their research into topics relating to Genomics.
 They are now the **NFT Purchaser**.
-As their data research requires *absolute truth-fullness in the data quality* (e.g. they may intend to use it to train an ML model for disease diagnosis and need to guarantee that the training data has not been tampered with) - they choose to procure this data via decentralized blockchain-based trade *instead of buying it from centralized data brokers or data sellers.*
+As their data research requires *absolute truthfulness in the data quality* (e.g. they may intend to use it to train an ML model for disease diagnosis and need to guarantee that the training data has not been tampered with) - they choose to procure this data via decentralized blockchain-based trade *instead of buying it from centralized data brokers or data sellers.*

 <br />

 ### Let's look at the list of benefits each actor received by trading data wrapped as an NFT

 **Original Owner / Issuing Entity**:
-1. Limit the supply of the dataset to just a single item (they can always mint more if they see demand grow)
+1. Manages to limit the supply of the dataset to just a single item (they can always mint more if they see demand grow)
 2. During initial sale on the open NFT Marketplace (e.g. OpenSea), assign a *royalty %* that they get paid during all future re-sales
-3. Benefit from all the open NFT Marketplace features to control the sale (duration / minimum period, highest bid, etc)
+3. Stands to benefit from all the open NFT Marketplace features to control the sale (duration / minimum period, highest bid, etc)

 **NFT Holder**:
-1. Ability to speculate on the future price of non-fungible data and earn profits for re-sale
+1. Gains the ability to speculate on the future price of non-fungible data and earn profits for re-sale
-2. Build Data NFT collections based on market/seasonal demand for certain types of datasets
+2. Can build Data NFT collections based on market/seasonal demand for certain types of datasets

 **NFT Purchaser**
-1. This actor gets the most value as they intend to use the contents of the Data NFT (raw dataset) for actual utility.
+1. Gets the most value as they intend to use the contents of the Data NFT (raw dataset) for actual utility.
-2. They can view and prove the **provenance** of the NFT using on-chain lookup and identify the **Original Owner**
+2. Can view and prove the **provenance** of the NFT using on-chain lookup and identify the **Original Owner**
-3. They can view and prove the **lineage** of the NFT using on-chain lookup (Original Owner -> Buyer 1 -> Buyer 2)
+3. Can view and prove the **lineage** of the NFT using on-chain lookup (Original Owner -> Buyer 1 -> Buyer 2)
-4. They can view and prove the **veracity (truthfulness/accuracy)** of the NFT using an on-chain lookup of the metadata and data proofs.
+4. Can view and prove the **veracity (truthfulness/accuracy)** of the NFT using an on-chain lookup of the metadata and data proofs.
-5. The can request formal **transfer of ownership** to own the *IP* if needed and is allowed in the original terms of sale.
+5. Can request formal **transfer of ownership** to own the *IP* if needed and is allowed in the original terms of sale.
 Although this feature is not an inherent quality of NFTs, it will be mediated via Data Coalitions and our "decentralized middleware" service

 <br />